hjelmua/php-timeclock-with-bootsrap/README.md

 ##PHP Weather discontinued
 The PHP Weather part has been discontinued and the code has not been updated to PHP 7.
 Do not use it on PHP7 servers.

+## Now PHP 7 enabled.
+All ereg/eregi and mysql code had been updated to PHP 7.

 ##License
 ________